 - Add both the coffee and the used grounds to a small bucket or tub.

 - Allow the coffee to cool, so it does not burn the skin

 - Soak the feet in the coffee, and use the grounds to scrub away dead skin cells.

 The scalp and hair are naturally acidic.
 Scientists measure the acidity of a substance using the pH scale.

 The lower the pH value, the more acidic a substance is.
 A pH value of under 7.0 is considered acidic, while a pH above 7.0 is basic, or alkaline.
-Hair fibers have a pH of 3.67, while the scalp has a pH of 5.5.
+Hair fibers have a pH of

 Using hair products that have a higher pH value than the hair may result in dullness, frizziness, and damage.

 Coffee is naturally acidic.
 The American Dental Association gives a pH value of 5.11 to the medium roast of a major brand.

 Applying coffee to the hair can be a great way to help rebalance the pH levels of the hair and scalp.

 Try rinsing the hair with cold, brewed coffee or rubbing coffee grounds into the scalp.
 This can also help to scrub away dead skin cells from the scalp.